 1. Keep it All Business at the Office.
-Be sensitive to one’s feelings, but avoid becoming the main person from whom a co-worker seeks emotional support.
+Be sensitive to one’s feelings.
+However, you want to avoid becoming the main person from whom a co-worker seeks emotional support.

 2. Avoid Meetings With Members of the Opposite Sex Away From Work.
 If you have to work together through lunch or dinner, Neuman suggests simply order food into the office instead of going out.
 You are much more likely to discuss issues outside of work if you are in a restaurant.
 If you absolutely must meet outside the office, make sure to meet in a public place that isn’t conducive to intimacy.